List of Falcon 9 first-stage boosters: Booster 1061

 Falcon 9 B1061 first launched Crew-1 to the ISS on November 16, 2020, the first operational flight of Crew Dragon, and landed on a drone ship.
 It became the first booster to fly crew twice as well as the first reused booster to fly crew as a part of the Crew-2 mission.
 This first stage went on to complete additional missions.
 B1061 is the only booster to land on all of SpaceX's different landing zones and drone ships (not including LZ-2).
 It was expended on the ESA Hera launch on October 7, 2024.
-Booster 1061 flew a total of 23 flights, making it tied with B1062 for the oldest Falcon 9 booster.
+Booster 1061 flew a total of 23 flights, making it tied with B1062 for the most-flown Falcon 9 booster to be expended.

 Booster 1062

 Falcon 9 B1062 launched Inspiration4 in 2021, operated by SpaceX on behalf of Shift4 Payments CEO Jared Isaacman.
 The mission launched the Crew Dragon Resilience on September 16, 2021, at 00:02:56 UTC (Note: September 15, 2021, 20:02:56 Eastern Daylight Time (EDT)) from the Florida Kennedy Space Center's Launch Complex 39A atop a Falcon 9 launch vehicle, placed the Dragon capsule into low Earth orbit, and ended successfully on September 18, 2021, at 23:06:49 UTC, when the Resilience splashed down in the Atlantic Ocean.
 B1062 held the record for the fastest booster turnaround time at 21 days and 4 hours between April 8, 2022 (Axiom-1) and April 29, 2022 (Starlink Group 4–16) beating the previous record of 27 days and 6 hours held by B1060.
 This was the first time a booster had flown twice in the same calendar month.
 According to the SpaceX webcast of the Starlink Group 4-16 mission, the booster spent just nine days in refurbishment.
-This record withstood until B1080 broke it by launching within 14 days between November 11-24, 2024.
+This record withstood until B1080 broke it by launching within 14 days between November 11–24, 2024.
 This booster was the first booster to achieve 20 launches and landings.
 This booster completed 22 successful launch and landings, before tipping over on its 23rd landing on the droneship A Shortfall of Gravitas during the Starlink 8-6 mission.